rbturnbull/msstools/README.rst

 ^^^^^^^^^^^^^^

 **Description:**
-Compare the Greek character counts between two sets of homily transcriptions and generate a plot showing where the comparison text has significantly more characters than the base.
+Compare the Greek character counts between two sets of homily transcriptions and optionally generate a plot showing where the comparison text has significantly more characters than the base.

 **Arguments:**

 - ``base_prefix``: Prefix for the base homily files.
 - ``comparison_prefix``: Prefix for the comparison homily files.
-- ``output_path``: Path to save the resulting plot.
+- ``--output-svg``: (Optional) Path to save the resulting plot as an SVG.
 - ``--start-homily``: (Optional) First homily number to compare (default: 0).
 - ``--end-homily``: (Optional) Last homily number to compare (default: 32).
 - ``--threshold``: (Optional) Character difference threshold that triggers a warning (default: 50).